Art and Design

 How will I learn?

 We complement your studio work by regularly organising visits to art galleries and exhibitions and each February we take a party of art students to a cultural centre overseas.
-In recent years we have visited New York, San Francisco and Beijing.
+In recent years we have visited New York, San Francisco, Beijing, Istanbul, Vienna and Budapest.

-4 to 5 hours private study per week is expected at AS.
+4 to 5 hours private study per week is expected.

 How will I be assessed?